UT-DIRECT/cookiecutter-pypackage/README.rst

 to create your own version.
 Or create your own; it doesn't strictly have to be a fork.

-* Once you have your own version working, add it to the Similar Cookiecutter Templates list above with a brief description.

 * It's up to you whether or not to rename your fork/own version.
 Do whatever you think sounds good.